 A Look at the Industry Point of Views

 ESG defines XDR as an integrated suite of security products spanning hybrid IT architectures, designed to interoperate and coordinate on threat prevention, detection and response.
 In other words, XDR unifies control points, security telemetry, analytics, and operations into one enterprise system.
+The cross-vector analytics must be enhanced to track advanced multi-stage attacks.
+In addition, implementation guidance such as reference architecture is needed to assure successful integrated workflows.

 Another common XDR theme is the promise to accelerate investigation efforts by offering automatic analysis of findings and incidents to get closer to a better assessment.
 This makes your reactive cycles potentially less frequent.

 Integrating security across the enterprise and control points and accelerating investigations are critical functions.
 Does it address organizational nuances like is this threat a high priority because it is prevalent in my geo and industry and it’s impacting target assets with highly sensitive data.
 Prioritization should also be an XDR theme but not necessarily noted in these XDR discussions.
+Encourage you to read this blog on The Art of Ruthless Prioritization and Why It Matters to Sec Ops.

 Net Out the Core XDR Functions

 After distilling the many point of views and the themes on XDR, it seems the core functions all focus on improving security operations immensely during an attack.
-So, it’s a reactive function.
+So, it’s a reactive function

 |XDR Core & Baseline functions||Why?|